 - 1% of sales donated to an environmental cause

 Beds made with organic latex are a sustainable option for eco-conscious shoppers, and many of these mattresses also offer exceptional durability.
-The Awara is an excellent example.
+The Awara Premier Latex Hybrid is an excellent example.
 Constructed with a 4-inch comfort layer of organic Dunlop latex, the hybrid mattress provides long-lasting support without sagging or sinkage along the edges.

 The pocketed coils are also zoned to provide varying levels of support to different areas of the sleeper’s body, resulting in fewer aches and pains.
-The Awara has a medium-firm (6) feel, making it ideal for back and stomach sleepers who weigh between 130 and 230 pounds, as well as heavier side sleepers.
+The Awara Premier Latex Hybrid a medium-firm (6) feel, making it ideal for back and stomach sleepers who weigh between 130 and 230 pounds, as well as heavier side sleepers.
 A breathable cover made from organic cotton and natural wool helps keep the surface cool, while steady airflow through the coil layer ensures consistent temperature neutrality.

 Why we like it: